Plan Ahead with Confidence

 Principal

-The person who creates the Power of Attorney and grants authority to another individual to act on their behalf.
+The person who creates the Power of Attorney and grants authority to another individual to act on their behalf in specified matters.

 Durable Power of Attorney

-A Power of Attorney that remains effective even if the principal becomes incapacitated, allowing the agent to continue acting on their behalf.
+A Power of Attorney that remains effective even if the principal becomes incapacitated, allowing the agent to continue managing affairs on their behalf.

 Limited Power of Attorney